chinedufn/skeletal-animation-system/README.md

 ## TODO:

-- [ ] Handle rotation quaternion lerp when dot product is < 0
+- [x] Handle rotation quaternion lerp when dot product is < 0
 - [ ] Implement more from the papers linked in `References` section below (whenever we need them)
+- [ ] Add documentation about how to approach playing a sound effect on a keyframe in your game / simulation / program
+- [ ] Benchmark

 ## API